 These children are little but strong, like the children in the humanist Night of the Hunter over which Lillian Gish marvels: “They abide.”
 A riveting scene that’s fair to describe here follows a six-year-old girl on the march home, a moppet with huge freckles.
 She’s not taking the alarmist talk at all well — she remains silent but her tiny face is taut with anguish.
 Freed to run home on her own, she finds nobody who will listen, no comfort.
 She runs to her room and crawls under her bed with her favorite doll, there to weep alone.
 Perry manages a natural visual Wipe to Black.

-It doesn’t look as if the film got much of a foreign release, although I note that the Soviet Union snapped it up.
-But it definitely showed here on television.
+It doesn’t look as if the film got much of a foreign release, although I note that the Soviet Union snapped it up: ‘See, look upon the fruits of reckless American aggression.’
+But Ladybug Ladybug definitely showed here on television.
 I caught parts of it one afternoon in ’65 or ’66 … and it scared me so badly, I thought I was going to be physically sick.
 The Bomb was a morbid, taboo subject that ‘kids weren’t supposed to be thinking about.’
 Sorry Mom, I have to think that many of my grade-school peers were thinking about The Bomb just as much as was I.

 The bottom line: Ladybug Ladybug is quality filmmaking that expresses an important message in a debatable way, using the narrative framework of a grade-school horror ordeal.
-It’s emotionally involving and very tense.
-Just don’t expect an emotional release at the finish.
+It’s very tense and emotionally punishing.
+Just don’t expect an uplifting release at the finish.
 Talk about a show that doesn’t leave ’em laughing — The Perrys left most of us with our stomachs tied in knots.

-The KL Studio Classics Blu-ray of Ladybug Ladybug is a terrific new 2K remastering of a show that likely hasn’t been out of the box in ages — even at United Artists the only thing we ever could see was the same flat, dull transfer from an old 16mm TV print.
-[It’s actually been a joke between me and a film resource manager for twenty years… ‘When are they ever going to do something with Ladybug Ladybug?’]
+The KL Studio Classics Blu-ray of Ladybug Ladybug is a terrific new 2K remastering of a show that likely hasn’t been out of the box in ages — even at MGM/United Artists the only thing we could see was the same flat, dull transfer from an old 16mm TV print.
+The title has been a joke between me and a film resource manager for twenty years… ‘When are they ever going to do something with Ladybug Ladybug?’

 The teaser-trailer on the disc is so brief and nondescript that I can’t believe anyone thought it might be useful — even if it piqued one’s curiosity, the memory would likely have faded before exiting the theater.